gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        Smart commits support for project keys that has an underscore "_" character.<br>
+        Smart commits support project keys that have an underscore "_" character.<br>
-        Smart commits support for all alphabet characters.<br>
+        Smart commits support all alphabet characters.<br>
-        Smart commits support for case-insensitive smart commits.
+        Smart commits are case-insensitive.
     </div>
     </div>
 </div>

-### Smart commits configuration checklist
+### Smart Commits Configuration Checklist

 *   **The Jira DVCS Connector Plugin is not required.**
-    The Git Integration for Jira app has the functions of the connector plugin plus more integration support and features.
+    Git Integration for Jira has the functions of the connector plugin plus more integration support and features.

-*   **Your Jira e-mail address and Git commit e-mail address matches.** <b style='background-color:#FFF1B6; padding:1px 5px; color:#172A4C; border-radius:3px; margin: 0 5px; font-size: small;'>IMPORTANT</b>
+*   **Your Jira email address and Git commit email address must match.** <b style='background-color:#FFF1B6; padding:1px 5px; color:#172A4C; border-radius:3px; margin: 0 5px; font-size: small;'>IMPORTANT</b>
-    The commit author's email should match exactly with a user's email in Jira.
-If they do not match, the application will add the commit as the app.
+    The commit author's email must match exactly with a user's email in Jira.
+If they do not match, the application adds the commit as the app.

-*   **E-mail address is not shared by other Jira users.**
+*   **Email address is not shared by other Jira users.**
     Verify that this email address is used by only one Jira user.

 *   **Advanced:** Verify that the workflow conditions and validators are able to process successfully.

-### Basic syntax
+### Basic Syntax

 The basic syntax for a Smart commit message is: